 A complete list of these approved companies can be found at http://www.treasurer.ca.gov/bonds/.

-The Authority utilizes the services of the following financial advisors:
+The Authority utilizes the services of the following advisors:

 - Financial Analyst - Analyst assists with evaluating creditworthiness of Authority applicants:

-- Financial Advisors - A pool of advisors who assist with evaluating the security and covenant packages offered by tax-exempt borrowers.
+- Municipal Advisors - A pool of advisors who assist with evaluating the security and covenant packages offered by tax-exempt borrowers.
 These advisors also assist with the tax-exempt bond sale process.

 - KNN Public Finance, LLC